Self-driving car: Self-driving

 The Union of Concerned Scientists defined self-driving as "cars or trucks in which human drivers are never required to take control to safely operate the vehicle.
 Also known as autonomous or 'driverless' cars, they combine sensors and software to control, navigate, and drive the vehicle."

-The British Automated and Electric Vehicles Act 2018 law defines a vehicle as "driving itself" if the vehicle is "not being controlled, and does not need to be monitored, by an individual".
+The British Automated and Electric Vehicles Act 2018 defines a vehicle as "driving itself" if the vehicle is "not being controlled, and does not need to be monitored, by an individual".

 Another British government definition stated, "Self-driving vehicles are vehicles that can safely and lawfully drive themselves".

 British definitions

-In British English, the word automated alone has several meanings, such as in the sentence: "Thatcham also found that the automated lane keeping systems could only meet two out of the twelve principles required to guarantee safety, going on to say they cannot, therefore, be classed as 'automated driving', preferring 'assisted driving'".
-The first occurrence of the "automated" word refers to an Unece automated system, while the second refers to the British legal definition of an automated vehicle.
+In British English, the word "automated" has several meanings, such as in the sentence: "Thatcham also found that the automated lane keeping systems could only meet two out of the twelve principles required to guarantee safety, going on to say they cannot, therefore, be classed as 'automated driving', preferring 'assisted driving'".
+The first occurrence of the "automated" word refers to a UNECE automated system, while the second refers to the British legal definition of an automated vehicle.
 British law interprets the meaning of "automated vehicle" based on the interpretation section related to a vehicle "driving itself" and an insured vehicle.

 In November 2023 the British Government introduced the Automated Vehicles Bill.
 It proposed definitions for related terms: